Kim Stolz: Early life and America's Next Top Model appearance

 Stolz grew up on the Upper East Side of New York City and attended The Brearley School in Manhattan.
 Her father worked as a stockbroker at Goldman Sachs and her mother was a former supermodel who modeled for Givenchy and Ralph Lauren.
 In 2005, she earned a bachelor's degree in government and intergovernmental politics from Wesleyan University; she wrote her undergraduate thesis about U.S. foreign policy.
 After graduating, Stolz briefly worked in a law firm.

 In fall 2005, Stolz was the sixth girl (after Cassandra Jean, Nik Pace, Kyle Kavanagh, Ashley Black and Bre Scullark) to be selected to participate on the fifth cycle of the UPN reality television show America's Next Top Model.
 She is an out lesbian, most notably kissing Sarah Rhoades, with whom Stolz survived her first bottom two appearance.
 Later throughout her stay, Stolz received two first call-outs.
-The judges eliminated Stolz eighth (since fellow contestant Cassandra Jean quit the competition in episode four) in London during her second bottom two appearance.
+The judges eliminated Stolz eighth (since fellow contestant Cassandra Jean quit the competition in episode four) in London during her second bottom two appearance which eventual All Stars contestant Bre Scullark survived for the third time.

+Stolz appeared in a Cycle 8 episode posing in a photograph with eventual tenth eliminated contestant Dionne Walters.
+Fellow Cycle 5 contestant Bre Scullark was also present for this shoot posing with Cycle 7 top 100 contestant and eventual winner Jaslene Gonzalez.

+Stolz appeared in a Top Models in Action segment during an episode of Cycle 11.